Dear reader of ADxS.org, please excuse the disruption.

 • Acceptance in the default mode network

 1.4.
-Reduced connectivity in idle mode
+Connectivity in idle mode

 In ADHD, reduced global connectivity between different brain networks was found in the resting state.
 This was interpreted as an indication of ADHD as a developmental delay.14